List of all U-boats

 The sinking of U-566

-At 01.27 hours, the boat was attacked by the Leigh Light equipped Wellington HF132 (179 Sqn RAF/A, pilot Sgt Donald Mervin Conrish, RCAF) after being located by radar west of Leixoes.
-AA fire caused slight damage to the tail of the aircraft (misidentified by the Germans as Catalina), but it dropped six depth charges that detonated on both sides of the stern.
-The explosion destroyed the rudder and bent the driving shaft, disabling the U-boat and leaving her unable to dive.
+01.27 hrs, west of Leixoes, Portugal: Wellington bomber HF132 (RAF sqdn 179/A, pilot Sgt Donald Mervin Conrish, RCAF) made a Leigh Light approach after locating U-566 on radar.
+Despite some flak damage to the tail, the aircraft (misidentified as a Catalina) dropped six depth charges which detonated either side of the stern, destroying the rudder and bending a drive shaft, leaving U-566 disabled and unable to dive.
 The aircraft circled the area for three hours until it was low on fuel and had to leave.
-Hornkohl then ordered the crew to abandon ship in rubber dinghies and scuttled U-566 at 04.30 hours.
-After five hours all 49 men were picked up by the Spanish trawler Fina about 30 nautical miles from the coast and landed in Corunna later that day.
-On 28 October, the Germans were allowed to leave Spain in civilian clothes by train and arrived back in Brest after three days.
-The crew later took over U-1007 and most of them survived the war, meeting the crew of the aircraft that had sunk U-566 in 1970.
-The pilot had received an immediate DFM for his attack.(Sources: Franks, Ritschel)
+Hornkohl then ordered the crew to abandon ship in rubber dinghies and scuttled the boat at 04.30 hrs.
+The entire crew of 49 were rescued within five hours by the Spanish trawler Fina about 30 nautical miles (56 km) from the Spanish coast, and landed in Corunna later that day.
+They were allowed to leave Spain by train in civilian clothes on 28 October and arrived in Brest three days later.
+U-556s crew subsequently took over U-1007.
+Most of them survived the war, and in 1970 they met the crew of the aircraft that sank U-566.
+The pilot had received an immediate award of a DFM for the action.(Sources: Franks, Ritschel)

 6 recorded attacks on this boat.